-This vlog is the first of a five part series on The Mysterial Sequence.
-To continue receiving insight and support through the other parts of this series, join us here.
+This blog is the first of a five part series on The Mysterial Sequence.
+To receive insight and support, join us here.

 What we discovered was a clear developmental pathway for women and how different that pathway is from men’s.
 We saw how women have exhausted themselves trying to fit into the masculine culture, especially in the workplace—trying to ‘be one of the boys.’
 This masculine paradigm has leaked into other areas of women’s lives, leaving them feeling unfulfilled and disconnected.

 Thankfully we saw a new path reveal itself—one that integrates women’s Feminine and Masculine leadership qualities, embraces women’s wholeness and addresses all the domains of her unique experience.